francoisdillinger/thermostat/README.md

 Smart Home Thermostat

 ## Project Overview
 This project was developed for the CS-499 Capstone class at UAB, where I was responsible for the front end.
-We were challenged to create a smart thermostat that could track user events throughout the day, such as opening doors, opening windows, running the washer or dryer, bathing, etc.
+We were challenged to create a smart thermostat that could track user events throughout the day, such as opening doors, opening windows, running the washer or dryer, bathing, etc. (Wait a moment for the gifs to load)

 ![Thermostat Overview GIF](./public/images/initial.gif)